dizmo/yeoman-generator-module/README.md

 > Generator for [Node.js] JavaScript, TypeScript and CoffeeScript modules

+Generates [NPM] compatible module projects that can be published, installed and even upgraded.
+The supported development steps are cleaning, linting, building (including bundling) and testing (including coverage statistics).

 ## Prerequisites

 * [Node.js] v14.15.3 LTS (or higher); for Linux distribution based packages (`deb` or `rpm`) see also [binary distributions](https://github.com/nodesource/distributions).